A geometric proof of the Affability Theorem for planar tilings: Properties of the boundary for Robinson inflation

 \begin{proposition} Any $\calr$-equivalence class separates into at most four $\calr_\infty$-equiva\-lence classes. \end{proposition}

-We intend to demonstrate that each acyclic graph $\Gamma = \Gamma_\calt$ contained in the continuous boundary $\partial_c \calr_\infty$ is actually a tree which separates the corresponding leaf $L = L_\calt \subset \X$ into at most $4$ connected components.
-Firstly, in order to prove Proposition~\ref{finiteness}, we need to introduce some definitions and distinguish some cases.
+We shall demonstrate that each tree $\Gamma = \Gamma_\calt$ contained in the continuous boundary $\partial_c \calr_\infty$ separates the corresponding leaf $L = L_\calt \subset \X$ into at most $4$ connected components.
+Firstly, we need to introduce some definitions and distinguish some cases.
 Let us recall that we have a sequence of box decompositions $\pb_n$ of $\X$ whose plaques are obtained from squares $\Pa_n$ of side $N_n$, arms $A_n$ and crosses $C_n$.
-In the next, we will always assume that all these plaques belong to the same leaf $L$ of $\X$.
+In the rest of section, we shall assume all these plaques belong to the same leaf $L$ of $\X$.

 \begin{definition} We call \emph{virtual arm} of the inflation process a sequence of arms $A_n$ whose axes $a_n$ are contained in a horizontal or vertical ribbon of constant width.
-Likewise, a \emph{virtual cross} is a sequence of crosses $C_n$ whose centers of mass $c_n$ are contained in a square of constant side.
+Similarly, a \emph{virtual cross} is a sequence of crosses $C_n$ whose centers of mass $c_n$ are contained in a square of constant side.
 Note that the axes and centers of mass can oscillate in the interior of the ribbon or square, see Figure~\ref{virtual}. \end{definition}

-\begin{proof}[Proof of Proposition~\ref{finiteness}] Firstly, we give a more accurate version of Proposition~\ref{boundary}.
-Recall that the continuous boundary $\partial_c \calr_\infty$ intersect $L$ in an acyclic graph $\Gamma$ without terminal edges.
-But $\Gamma$ is actually a tree when we use Robinson inflation.
-Indeed, if we assume on the contrary that $\Gamma$ is not connected, then there would be a sequence $\ppp_n$ of inflated $\calp''_n$-tiles such that the distance between two disjoint edges would be bounded.
-But it is not possible in our case.
-Secondly, we distinguish some cases: